 July 2019: Construction began.

 July 15, 2019: Construction and road closures begin.

 The bridge is located at 28th Ave S crossing Minnehaha Creek in the Nokomis-Hiawatha Regional Park in south Minneapolis.
 The project limits will extend to include the approach roadways north and south of the bridge.

-Construction is anticipated to begin mid-June 2019, and be completed and open to traffic in late November of 2019.
+Construction began July 15, 2019, and will be completed and open to traffic in late Spring 2020.

 Construction was initially scheduled to be undertaken in 2017, however, working within the Minnehaha Creek Watershed was required to obtain an Army Corps of Engineers permit.
 The process of obtaining the permit started in December 2015 and took longer than originally anticipated.

 28th Avenue S traffic will be closed to all traffic modes during construction.
 See the project Detour Routes.

 As part of the new design, a trail will cross under the reconstructed 28th Ave S bridge.

 Two community meetings were held in May 2018 to get feedback from the community.
 Staff attended an October 2018 Standish Erickson Neighborhood Association Board meeting to share proposed railing options.

 The existing bridge is a concrete arch bridge that was constructed in 1904.
 The arch has a clear span of 25 feet and rise of 7 feet.
 A multiuse Regional Park trail crosses 28th Avenue immediately north of the bridge on a skewed alignment.
 This trail is a component of the Grand Rounds National Scenic Byway which has been nominated for inclusion on the National Register of Historic Places.